kzncemre1/pest_detection/README.md

-# Pest Detection Mobile Appliration
+# Pest Detection Mobile Application

 This project is a mobile application for pest detection, developed with Flutter, PyTorch, and Flask.
 Deep learning models were trained using PyTorch and deployed via a Flask-based REST API.